 - Grades: PreK–K, 1–2

 Who doesn’t love Clifford the Big Red Dog?
-In my classroom we are preparing to have a birthday party for him.
-On Monday, September 24, Clifford will turn 50, and all over the country students will be celebrating along with us.
-On Monday we will read Clifford’s Birthday Party and watch the webcast of Clifford’s birthday celebration.
-After that, we will complete a sentence frame, "I would give Clifford _______ for his birthday," and illustrate it.
+In my classroom we are preparing to have an anniversary party for him.
+On Monday, September 24, Scholastic will be celebrating Clifford’s 50th anniversary, and all over the country students will be celebrating along with us.
+On Monday we will read Clifford’s Birthday Party and watch the webcast of Clifford’s anniversary celebration.
+After that, we will complete a sentence frame, "I would give Clifford _______ for his anniversary," and illustrate it.
 We will also be completing a few other activities around the theme of Clifford.

 I’ve listed some ideas below to help you get started in planning your classroom celebration.

-Clifford's birthday is a great excuse to revisit many of his books.
+Clifford's anniversary is a great excuse to revisit many of his books.
 Here are a few suggestions:

 - Clifford to the Rescue